Chinch-Bug/clangen-genemod/docs/report-a-bug.md

 The patrol ID is a string that the game and developers use to refer to the sequence of events in a patrol.
 It might look like this: `gen_hunt_rabbit`.

-If you encountered your issue on the Patrol screen at some point after selecting cats, we'll want the patrol ID to investigate what happened.
+If you encountered your issue on the Patrol screen at some point after selecting rabbits, we'll want the patrol ID to investigate what happened.

 ### How do I find the patrol ID?

 See the section on [finding your game version](#how-do-i-find-my-game-version) to find the stdout file.
-Scroll right to the bottom of that file and find the affected patrol (it can be identified by which cats were on it if it's not the last one).
+Scroll right to the bottom of that file and find the affected patrol (it can be identified by which rabbits were on it if it's not the last one).
 ![Patrol block in `stdout` with patrol ID and outcome highlighted](assets/report-a-bug/patrol_block_stdout.png)